StackVista/stackstate-docs/develop/developer-guides/stackpack/prepare_stackpack_provisioning_script.md

 }
 ```

 It's possible now to reference any of the above `templateArguments` in your `.sty` template file.
-In case of the `topicName` you can replace the `topic` value in the `config` section of your StackState DataSource with this parameter:
+In case of the `topicName` you can replace the `topic` value in the `config` section of your Rancher Observability DataSource with this parameter:

 ```yaml
 _type: "DataSource",